Battle of Bir Hakeim: Eighth Army

-Panzerarmee Afrika/Armata Corazzata Africa
+/

 At the meeting of Axis leaders at Berchtesgaden on 1 May, it was agreed that Rommel should attack at the end of the month to capture Tobruk.
 The Panzer Army Africa (Panzerarmee Afrika/Armata Corazzata Africa) was to pause at the Egyptian border, while the Axis captured Malta in Operation Herkules and then Rommel was to invade Egypt.
 The Panzerarmee had finished converting to the up-armoured Panzer III Ausf.
 H and had received nineteen Panzer III Ausf.
-J, known as Mark III Specials, with long-barrelled 5 cm KwK 39 guns.
+J, known to the British as Mark III Specials, with long-barrelled 5 cm KwK 39 guns.
 Four Panzer IV Ausf.
 G (Mark IV Specials) with long-barrelled 7.5 cm KwK 40 guns had also arrived.
-Abwehr (German military intelligence) had broken some British military codes and in late 1941 penetrated Black, the code used by Bonner Fellers, a US military attaché in Egypt.
+Abwehr (German military intelligence) had broken British codes and in late 1941 penetrated Black, the code used by Bonner Fellers, a US military attaché in Egypt.
 The British divulged much tactical information to Fellers, who unwittingly reported it to the Axis as well as the US government.

 Air attacks by the Luftwaffe and Regia Aeronautica on Malta reduced its offensive capacity and supply convoys from Italy reached the Axis forces in Africa with fewer losses.
-Until May, Axis monthly deliveries to Libya averaged 60000 LT, less than a smaller Axis force received from June–October 1941 but sufficient for an offensive.
+Until May, Axis monthly deliveries to Libya averaged 60000 LT, less than a smaller Axis force received from June to October 1941 but sufficient for an offensive.
 The 900 mi advance to Gazala succeeded because the port of Benghazi was open, reducing the transport distance for about 33 per cent of the supplies of the Panzerarmee to 280 mi.
 The capture of Malta would not alter the constraints of port capacity and distance; protecting convoys and the use of a large port close to the front would still be necessary.